 Healthy, homemade popsicles are a cool treat and a clever way to up your child’s intake of fruits and veggies.
-They also work great as teething popsicles!
-Here are 13 simple baby pops recipes that are kid-friendly and easy to make.
+Keep them in the freezer for hot days, teething pain, sniffles and any other time your child can use a boost.
 Make extra; you’re going to want some too!

 Dole Whip Popsicles

-If you can't travel to Disneyland for a Dole Whip, these popsicles are the next best thing.
-They're made with just two ingredients: diced pineapple and coconut milk, but you can add a sweetener like maple syrup or honey if you'd like (avoid honey for babes under age 1).
-Pineapples are packed full of Vitamin C and other nutrients.
-One Lovely Life has the delicious recipe.
+If you can't travel to Disneyland for a Dole Whip, these Vitamin C-rich popsicles are the next best thing.
+These pops from One Lovely Life are made with just two ingredients: diced pineapple and coconut milk, but you can add a sweetener like maple syrup or honey if you'd like (avoid honey for babes under age 1).

 Wild Blueberry & Almond Butter Yogurt Popsicles

-If you're introducing your child to nuts like almonds, these filling and flavorful popsicles are a great way to let them snack on almond butter in a baby-friendly form.
+If you're introducing your child to nuts, these filling and flavorful popsicles are a great way to let them snack on almond butter in a baby-friendly form.
 Blended with yogurt and blueberries, they offer a nutritional boost along with kid-friendly flavors.
 Head to The View from Great Island for the recipe.

 Blueberry Pomegranate Popsicles

 Superfoods for your super babe!
-Made with just blueberries, pomegranates and Greek yogurt, this super cute popsicles are tangy, creamy and sweet.
-Freeze it in Dixie cups for this baby-friendly shape.
-Gimme Some Oven has all the info.
+Made with just blueberries, pomegranates and Greek yogurt, these super cute popsicles from Gimme Some Oven are tangy, creamy and sweet.
+Freeze them in Dixie cups to get this baby-friendly shape.

 Swirly Strawberry Creamsicles

-This fruit-sweetened frozen novelty is a hit because yogurt popsicles are packed with protein and calcium.
+This fruit-sweetened frozen novelty is packed with protein and calcium.
 Mix them with your favorite berries (fresh or frozen) to create this picture-perfect, yummy treat.
-This recipe uses medjool dates for sweetness, instead of honey, so it's safe for kids under a year old.
-Find the recipe at Mama Papa Bubba.
+This recipe from Mama Papa Bubba uses medjool dates for sweetness, instead of honey, so it's safe for kids under a year old.

-Babies get their daily dose of vegetables with these pops.
+Babies get their daily dose of vegetables with these colorful popsicles.
 The Kids Activities Blog shares recipes such as Berry Red Veggie, Orange Carrot Mango and Lime Green Popsicles (spoiler: this one includes iron-rich spinach!).

 Here's a tasty treat for breastfed babes that also provides instant teething relief.
 Pour pumped breast milk into the cap of a pacifier (1 to 2 ounces per cap), then insert pacifier and freeze for 3-4 hours.